Our services are offered in the utmost confidence.

 Confidentiality notice

-It’s important to be aware that our counselling services are offered in the utmost confidence.
-The legal basis of this confidentiality is available to read below:
+The UTS Counselling Service provides counselling services in the utmost confidence.
+The legal basis of this confidentiality is available below:

-- In becoming a client of the UTS Counselling Services, personal and health information will be collected from you to allow us to provide you with counselling services and ongoing support while you are a client.
+- In becoming a client of the UTS Counselling Service in the Student Services Unit, personal and health information will be collected from you to allow us to provide you (the client) with counselling, case management, other services and ongoing support while you are a client.
 Information may also be collected from other medical practitioners or parties with your consent.

 - The UTS Counselling Service works as a multidisciplinary team in order to provide the best quality services for you.
 Clients may consult more than one staff member from the Counselling Service, depending on need and availability.
 Client records are accessible to staff within the Counselling Service and to approved administrative staff, including the unit's director, where needed to support continuity of care, enable clinical supervision, review service delivery and complete administrative tasks.

-- Client information may be discussed confidentially within the UTS Counselling Services under supervision and review arrangements in which trained clinicians provide supervision.
+- Client information may be discussed confidentially within the Student Services Unit under supervision and review arrangements in which trained clinicians provide supervision.
 Information held will also be used to plan and review service delivery.

-- The Student Services Unit's services/programs (Accessibility, Counselling, Financial Assistance, and Safety Caseworker) adopt a collaborative approach to enhance service delivery for students.
+- The Student Services Unit's services/programs (Accessibility, Counselling, Financial Assistance and safety caseworkers) adopt a collaborative approach to enhance service delivery for students.
 This approach enables more cohesion between the services when working with students, and a smooth transition and referral between services, minimising the duplication of processes and documentation provision.
 Staff may be working across various services/programs as part of this collaborative approach.
-The Student Services Unit shares a single appointment system and, therefore, the details regarding the appointments booked by students.
+Some of the services within the Student Services Unit share a single appointment system and, therefore, the details regarding the appointments booked by students.

 - Client information will not be disclosed beyond the above requirements unless: